cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## start to deploy app at GitHubPages
+## add HashRouter to correct view pages of app in GitHub Pages